Auburn Athletics (Nebraska): History

-Continuing play in 1911, the Auburn Athletics finished 3rd in the Missouri-Illinois-Nebraska-Kansas League final standings.
-The Athletics ended the 1911 season with a record of 52–48 under manager L. Higgins, finishing 7.0 games behind the 1st place Maryville Comets/Humboldt Infants.
+Continuing play in 1911, the Auburn Athletics placed third in the Missouri-Illinois-Nebraska-Kansas League final standings.
+The Athletics ended the 1911 season with a record of 52–48 under manager L. Higgins, finishing 7.0 games behind the first place Maryville Comets/Humboldt Infants.
 A new grandstand was built at the Auburn home ballpark for the 1911 season.
+Pitcher Walter Hirsch of Auburn had 22 wins to lead the league.

-In 1912, Auburn Athletics or "A's" finished 3rd in the six–team Missouri-Illinois-Nebraska-Kansas League standings.
-The Athletics ended the 1912 season with a record of 59–41, finishing 2.5 games behind the Nebraska City Forresters who had 61–38 record.
+In 1912, Auburn Athletics or "A's" again placed third in the six–team Missouri-Illinois-Nebraska-Kansas League standings.
+The Athletics ended the 1912 season with a record of 59–41, finishing 2.5 games behind the first place Nebraska City Forresters who had 61–38 record.
 Jake Kraninger managed the Auburn team in 1912.
+Auburn had four league leaders.
+Pitcher Vern Willey had 22 wins to lead the MINK League, while teammate George Zonderman had 195 strikeouts.
+Ledger Free of Auburn led the league in scoring 65 runs, while teammate Steve Brewer had 121 total hits to lead league hitters.

 Playing their final season, the Auburn Athletics won a championship in a shortened season.
-On June 17, 1913, the 1913 Auburn Athletics were in 1st place when the four–team Missouri-Illinois-Nebraska-Kansas League permanently folded.
+On June 17, 1913, the 1913 Auburn Athletics were in first place when the four–team Missouri-Illinois-Nebraska-Kansas League permanently folded.
 On that date, both the Falls City Colts and Humboldt Infants disbanded, which caused the Missouri-Illinois-Nebraska-Kansas League to fold.
-At the time, Auburn had a 24–8 record under manager Jake Kraninger and were 9.0 games ahead of the 2nd place Nebraska City Forresters.
+At the time, Auburn had a 24–8 record under manager Jake Kraninger and were 9.0 games ahead of the second place Nebraska City Forresters.
 Nebraska Sunday laws of the era were a factor impacting the success of the league.
 In 1913, Falls City had moved Sunday home games to Kansas in an effort to avoid the restrictive laws in Nebraska.
 Auburn has not hosted another minor league franchise.